mikenakis/MikeNakis.SvgConvert/MikeNakis.SvgConvert-README.md

 [![Build](https://github.com/mikenakis/MikeNakis.SvgConvert/actions/workflows/github-workflow.yml/badge.svg)](https://github.com/mikenakis/MikeNakis.SvgConvert/actions/workflows/github-workflow.yml)

-MikeNakis.SvgConvert is a command-line tool which can be used to convert an SVG file to other file formats.
+MikeNakis.SvgConvert is a cross-platform command-line tool that can be used to convert an SVG file to other file formats.
 Supported formats:

 - PNG
 - ICO (PNG-based Windows Icon)

 The generated windows-icon file has multiple resolutions, transparent background, and is PNG-based, (a feature supported by Windows since Vista,) so it can have semi-transparent pixels instead of being limited to pixels that are either fully transparent or fully opaque.
 In other words, the generated icon looks _perfect_.

+## How it works

+MikeNakis.SvgConvert makes use of [GitHub: mono/SkiaSharp](https://github.com/mono/SkiaSharp) for saving in-memory images to PNG, and [GitHub: wieslawsoltes/Svg.Skia](https://github.com/wieslawsoltes/Svg.Skia) for loading SVG files and rendering them into in-memory images.
+MikeNakis.SvgConvert implements the logic for creating a multi-image ICO file from a series of PNG images based on information found in [Wikipedia: ICO (file_format)](https://en.wikipedia.org/wiki/ICO_(file_format)).

+MikeNakis.SvgConvert _**does not**_ use the [GitHub - svg-net/SVG](https://github.com/svg-net/SVG) library anymore, because it is windows-only.

 ## Purpose